Kadhalar Dhinam: Plot

 Ramachandra comes to the rescue again and asks Raja to write another love letter and give it to her the next day, which happens to be Lover's Day.
 When Raja comes to express his love for Roja, he finds out that Roja is the daughter of Ramachandra, who has decided to fix his daughter up with Rajesh Gupta, a smart and wealthy golf player who completed his MBA degree in America.
 Rajesh's father owns the second best private university in India and wants to merge his with Ramachandra's.
 Roja makes a last attempt to find out if Raja likes her or not.
 She sends him an e-mail stating that she loves him.
 On the other hand, Raja does not want to hurt the feelings of his beloved guide and philosopher, whom he respects as his god-father.
 Thus, he sends her an e-mail stating that he is unable to return his feelings for Roja.
 Roja begrudgingly agrees to the wedding, assuming that Raja will never fall in love with her.

 Raja comes to the wedding, but leaves the hall to go back to his hometown, which goes back to the beginning of the film.
 Coincidentally, Ramachandra overhears his conversation between Raja and his friends and realises that he is in love with his daughter.
 He goes to the train station to stop Raja, asking him to return and propose to Roja.
 Raja and Ramachandra reach the wedding hall on time.
 But as they make their way, Roja faints due to ingesting poison in a suicide attempt.
-Raja comes to rescue Roja as she closed eyes on his lap.
+Raja comes to rescue Roja and she is saved.

-The film ends with Raja writing letter to Manivannan stating as to how she recovered and inviting Manivannan to his wedding with Roja on 1999's Lovers Day.
+The film ends with Raja writing a 'thank you' letter to Manivannan and the date of his wedding with Roja on 1999's Lovers Day.